agouy/straf/docs/introduction.md

 Finally, other markers of genetic variation are __Copy Number Variants__ (**CNVs**), when a sequence is repeated a certain number of times.
 They can contain more or less repetitive units.
-These units can contain more or less nucleotides. __Short Tandem Repeats__ (**STRs**) a type of genetic polymorphism consisting in short sequences from 2 to 7 base pairs that are repeated.
-The __number of repeats varies__ among individuals, therefore characterizing their length can be useful to identify individuals.
-STRs are still nowadays one of the most commons markers used in forensic genetics.
+These units can contain more or less nucleotides. __Short Tandem Repeats__ (**STRs**) are a type of genetic polymorphism consisting in short sequences from 2 to 7 base pairs that are repeated several times.
+The __number of repeats varies__ among individuals, therefore characterizing the length of those repeats regions can be useful to identify individuals.
+STRs are the most common markers used in forensic genetics.

 ## Polymorphism and forensics {-}